-The high elastic recovery (%ER) due to the elastic-to-plastic deformation transition, as reported in Page et al. (1992), and plastic deformation bands which are typically parallel to the indentation edges at the low-load indentations were depicted in this study by non-smooth load-displacement curve discontinuities.
-The load-displacement curves of all the DLC films are shown in Figure 4.11.
+The uneven changes in the load-displacement curves shown in this study indicate a high elastic recovery (%ER) from the shift between elastic and plastic deformation, as noted by Page et al. (1992), and the plastic deformation bands that typically run alongside the edges of the indentations at low loads.
+Figure 4.11 displays the load-displacement curves of all the DLC films.